Seattle's Rodríguez, Atlanta's Harris voted top rookies

 AP Baseball Writer

-The 21-year-old center fielders were voted Rookies of the Year on Monday after seasons of power and speed that both ended in early postseason elimination.
+The 21-year-old center fielders were runaway winners in Rookie of the Year voting on Monday after seasons of power and speed that led to lucrative long-term contracts but ultimately concluded with early postseason eliminations.

-“I went through some shaky times at the beginning of the year, but I was able to stick to myself, trust myself,” said Rodriguez, who made the Mariners’ opening-day roster and hit .205 in April.
+“I went through some shaky times at the beginning of the year, but I was able to stick to myself, trust myself,” Rodríguez said.

+Rodríguez made the Mariners’ opening-day roster and hit .205 in April, then rebounded to earn a spot in the All-Star Home Run Derby, where he hit 81 long balls and lost to Juan Soto in the final.

-“All the doubts I had throughout the year,” he said, “I know it’s going to serve me well along my career.”
+“All the doubts I had throughout the year,” Rodríguez said, “I know it’s going to serve me well along my career.”

 Harris batted .297 with 19 homers, 64 RBIs and 20 steals after making his debut on May 28.
 He was voted the National League award, getting 22 firsts and eight seconds for 134 points from a different BBWAA panel.